November is Financial Literacy Month

 Remember, if furthering your education is your goal, then make it your priority when deciding where to spend your money.

-Visit the Financial Aid and Awards Office Fun and Games Kiosk on November 6 between 11 a.m. and 4 p.m.in the atrium of the Engineering, Computer Science and Visual Arts Integrated Complex (EV Building) as part of the Government of Canada’s Financial Literacy Month.
+Visit the Financial Aid and Awards Office Fun and Games Kiosk on November 18 between 10 a.m. and 12 p.m. in the atrium of the John Molson Building (MB) as part of the Government of Canada’s Financial Literacy Month.